3.01 Disciplinary Petition

 Back to Texas Rules of Disciplinary Procedure

-If the Respondent timely elects to have the Complaint heard by a district court, with or without a jury, in accordance with Rule 2.15, the Chief Disciplinary Counsel shall not more than sixty days after receipt of Respondent's election to proceed in district court notify, the Supreme Court of Texas of the Respondent's election by transmitting a copy of the Disciplinary Petition in the name of the Commission to the Clerk of the Supreme Court of Texas.
+If the Respondent timely elects to have the Complaint heard by a district court, with or without a jury, in accordance with Rule 2.15, the Chief Disciplinary Counsel shall not more than sixty days after receipt of Respondent's election to proceed in district court notify, the Presiding Judge of the administrative judicial region covering the county of appropriate venue of the Respondent's election by transmitting a copy of the Disciplinary Petition in the name of the Commission to the Presiding Judge.
 The petition must contain:

 A. Notice that the action is brought by the Commission for Lawyer Discipline, a committee of the State Bar.